NUT82/SoftUni-HomeWorks/README.md

 # SoftUni-HomeWorks
-This is my first steps in coding
+This is my first steps in coding C#